10 Reasons Why Facebook Ruins Relationships

 Jealousy, comparison, and lack of trust can ruin relationships.
 Social media just happens to run the risk of amplifying those things.
 It gives us a greater chance to compare ourselves to others.
-Even if those people are friends and family members, social media can make it look like someone’s life is perfect. in the case of relationships, you may find yourself comparing yourself to someone who looks like they have the “perfect relationship.”
+Even if those people are friends and family, social media can make it look like someone’s life is perfect. in the case of relationships, you may find yourself comparing yourself to someone who looks like they have the “perfect relationship.”
 This can be damaging.
 You may start to project the idea of a perfect relationship onto your partner, making your partner feel bad about themselves or making your partner feel like they aren’t good enough in your love connection.
 If social media impacts the way you view yourself or your relationship, it might be time to take a social media break.

 How is social media affecting relationships?

 As stated above, social media can breed jealousy and comparison, both of which can affect mental health and relationships.
 Social media obsession is another thing that can impact relationships.
 If you’re obsessed with social media, you may find yourself distracted from areas of life that you’d like to be more engaged in, including romantic partnerships.
 Social media addiction is a very real thing.
 What social media addiction is, is excessive use of social media that feels compulsive.
 You may feel dependent on it and even start to feel emptiness or withdrawals when you don’t use it.